Grislow/KnowledgeBase/domains/it/cloud/aws/aws_certified_solution_architect_associate.md

     * Scenario 1: min = 50%, max = 100% -> terminate 2, update 2, terminate 2, update 2 -> running at 100%
     * Scenario 2: min = 100%, max = 150% -> launch 2, terminate 2, update 2 -> running at 100%
 * **ECS - Solutions Architectures**
     * *ECS Tasks Invoked by Event Bridge Event* -> ECS task role linked to EventBridge that runs tasks based on event.
-Fully serverless
+Fully serverless.
     * *ECS Tasks Invoked by Event Bridge Schedule* -> ECS task role linked to scheduled event that performs some operations at specified schedule.
-Fully serverless
+Fully serverless.
+Good for batch processing
     * *SQS Queue Invoked* -> task are launched based on tasks in queue and can scale along with the number of messages
 * **Task Definitions** - metadata in JSON form telling ECS how to run a Docker container
     * Options: